conduktor/ctl/README.md

 **Define 2 environment variables for Console**:
  -   The URL of Conduktor Console
  -   Your API token (either a User Token or Application Token).
-You can generate an API token on `/settings/public-api-keys` page of your Console instance.
+You can generate an API token on `/settings/public-api-keys` page of your Console instance, or create one through the [CLI](https://docs.conduktor.io/platform/reference/cli-reference/#admin-api-key).
 ````yaml
 CDK_BASE_URL=http://localhost:8080
 CDK_API_KEY=<admin-token>